 There are a number of private transfer companies that offer services between LAX and Universal Studios Hollywood.
 These high-end private companies offer curbside pick up and generally start from $90 one-way.

 These prices increase not only between companies but depending on the size of the vehicle you require.
-Therefore it’ll cost more for six passengers then it will for four.
+Therefore it’ll cost more for six passengers than it will for four.

 I recommend comparing the costs of a private transfer using the Hoppa.
 This website aggregates different companies making it easy to find out which is the cheapest and best service for you.